sudesh-poojari/customers-distance/README.md

 # Customers Distance
-Code to fetch customers by distance from intercom HQ
+NodeJS application to fetch customers by distance from intercom HQ

 ## Executing the code